-Located on the northwest coast of Malaysia, Penang Island is a backpacker’s dream.
+Located on the northwest coast of Malaysia, Penang Island is a dream for food and culture lovers.
 With new direct flights just launched from Hong Kong and Chennai, it’s a destination you can’t afford to miss.
 I spent several days here as part of my three weeks in Malaysia.
 Here is a guide to the perfect 3-day Penang itinerary, including the best street food, street art and affordable accommodation.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.